healthyit/PyIFTTT/README.md

 ## Sugggested Usage
+If you are not adding new functionality the you can set these up without changing any python code, just setting up the Yaml config files to do what you want.

 Github has actions we are really useful to run things periodically.
 So I'd suggest
 1. Clone this repo to your own private repo in GitHub (so any app credentials are private
 2. Configure as many workflows yml files you need.